 We are committed to quality research-animal care and use, the responsible use of animals in medical research, and the use of alternative methods whenever possible and appropriate.
 We do not condone, in any form, the mistreatment of research animals, and we recognize our fundamental ethical and scientific obligation to ensure the appropriate treatment of animals used in research.
-We have processes and procedures in place to ensure humane treatment of animals, including an Institutional Animal Care and Use Committee and supervising veterinarians at every site-both ours and contract laboratories.
+We have processes and procedures in place to ensure humane treatment of animals, including programs for oversight by an Institutional Animal Care and Use Committee, or an equivalent ethical review board, as well as veterinary oversight at every site-both ours and contract laboratories.